 To understand what's going on inside the computer, you need to understand all of these levels.
+Even if you are sure that you will never work at the lower levels, understanding these levels is important.
+It will make you a better high-level language programmer.

 Our focus is on the lowest levels.

-- Digital logic - Microarchitecture and Instruction set architecture - Assembly language programming - Higher-level computer architecture topics (caches, virtual memory)
+- Digital logic - Microarchitecture and instruction set architecture - Assembly language programming - Higher-level computer architecture topics (parallelism, caches, virtual memory)